-- Developing a collection of blood (haematoma) or fluid (seroma)under the wound.
-This usually settles within a few weeks. - Developing a hydrocele, which is a swelling around the testicle which is caused by a collection of fluid.
-If it does not settle, the fluid will need to be drained using a needle or another operation through the scrotum.

-- Injury to structures within the hernia that comes from the abdomen.
+- Developing a collection of blood (haematoma) or fluid (seroma) under the wound.
+This usually settles within a few weeks. - Developing a hydrocele, which is a swelling around the testicle caused by a collection of fluid.
+If it does not settle, the fluid will need to be drained using a needle or by another operation through the scrotum. - Injury to structures within the hernia that come from the abdomen.
 Your child may need another operation. - Damage to nerves that supply the skin around the groin, leading to a numb patch or continued discomfort. - Damage of the blood supply to the testicle.
-The testicle on the same side as the operation may shrink and not work (risk: 4 in 1000).
-Fertility may then depend on whether the testicle on the other side is working normally. - The testicle may come to lie higher in the scrotum (risk: less than 8 in 1000).
-Your child may need another operation to bring the testicle down. - Damage to the vas (risk: 3 in 1000).
+The testicle on the same side as the operation may shrink and not work (risk: 4 in 1 000).
+Fertility may then depend on whether the testicle on the other side is working normally. - The testicle may come to lie higher in the scrotum (risk: less than 8 in 1 000).
+Your child may need another operation to bring the testicle down. - Damage to the vas (risk: 3 in 1 000).
 The risk is higher for premature babies.
-Any damage is usually repaired during the operation, but the vas may not be able to carry sperm.
-Fertility may then depend on whether the vas on the other side is working normally.
+Any damage is usually repaired during the operation but the vas may not be able to carry sperm.
+Fertility may then depend on whether the vas and testicle on the other side are working normally.